CoryITpro/HTML-Canvas-Reisize/README.md

 To set the canvas pixel ratio 200 \* 100 and it is used as the static variable representing the canvas ratio.

+      ctx.lineWidth = 55;

+to set the linewidth to 55

+      ctx.strokeStyle = "red";

+to set tht lineolor to red

 ## Draw function `main core of this project`.

 -   first calculate the pixel ratio of window and canvas for the comparison.